jlmelville/flotsam/README.md

 ## Current Status

 *June 16 2026*: Version 0.0.0.9001 uses C++ local-weight construction,
-triangular sparse matrix assembly, and a more robust default RSpectra postprocessing path for the unnormalized LTSA alignment matrix.
+triangular sparse matrix assembly, and more robust postprocessing for iterative final eigenanalysis.

 Still experimental, but now less accurately described as only "Finicky".
 Its speed relies on the interaction of: